 Lawn Care Guides

-Two ways to dig in.
-Pick your grass type for a plan tuned to your species and climate, or scroll down to a care task guide (fertilizing, watering, mowing, weed control) for the how-to and the math.
-Either way, you'll land on expert guidance that actually fits your lawn.
+A few ways to dig in.
+Pick your grass type for a plan tuned to your species and climate, jump to a care task guide (fertilizing, watering, mowing, weed control) for the how-to and the math, or browse a guide built for your city.
+However you start, you land on expert guidance that actually fits your lawn.

 Not sure what grass you have?
 Upload a photo and our AI identifies it in seconds.